Poulami33/Poulami33/README.md

-- 👋 Hi, I’m @Poulami33
+- 👋 Hi, I’m Poulami Karmakar
-- 👀 I’m interested in coding
+- 👀 CSE Graduate from VIT, Chennai
-- 🌱 I’m currently learning CSE
+- 🌱 Am currently a software engineer at Bank of America